minaelee/microcloud-test/doc/how-to/install.md

 ```{youtube} https://www.youtube.com/watch?v=M0y0hQ16YuE
 ```

-To install MicroCloud, install all required {ref}`snaps` on all machines that you want to include in your cluster.
+To install MicroCloud, install all required {ref}`snaps <reference-requirements-software-snaps>` on all machines that you want to include in your cluster.

 To do so, enter the following commands on all machines: